WNCC softball falls to Trinity Valley

-ATHENS, Texas – The Western Nebraska Community College softball team finished up their Spring Break trip dropping a doubleheader to Trinity Valley Community College Saturday afternoon.
+ATHENS, Texas – The Western Nebraska Community College softball team finished up their spring break trip dropping a doubleheader to Trinity Valley Community College Saturday, March 19.

 The first game saw the Cardinals earn the 6-0 win in a very competitive contest.
 The second game saw Trinity Valley score eight first-inning runs and after that, the Cougars played even with them despite falling 11-1.